You are here

 Spertus for the 21st Century

 In 2007, after years of planning and fundraising, an innovative new Spertus building — designed by Chicago’s Krueck + Sexton Architects to serve the growing needs of Spertus students and visitors — was opened at 610 S. Michigan Avenue in the heart of Chicago’s historic academic and cultural corridor.
 The new building, which has received an array of prestigious architectural and civic awards, provides a 21st-century “home base” for Spertus’ academic and public offerings.
-It features state-of-the-art classrooms, a theater, exhibit space, event space, and library spaces, plus collections’ storage for art, archives, books, music, and film.
+It features state-of-the-art classrooms, a theater, exhibit space, event space, and a library, plus collections’ storage for art, archives, books, music, and film.

 In July 2009, Spertus named Dr. Hal M. Lewis, an expert on Jewish organizational leadership, its eighth president.
 About his appointment, Chair of the Spertus Board of Trustees Donna Barrows said: “We are honored to have Hal Lewis accept this position.
 Like Spertus, his areas of expertise encompass the breadth and depth of the contemporary Jewish experience.
 He brings an expert’s perspective on leadership and organizational planning, something that is critical to all educational and cultural organizations at this time of change in the economic and business environments.
 Because he has the rare distinction of having been a Spertus student, faculty member, program officer, and administrator, he has a unique understanding of our organization’s specific strengths and challenges, as well as what Spertus means to those we serve.”